YUSOSEN!

 13 December 1943:

-At 0730, OGURA MARU No. 3 departs Palau in convoy No. 2515 consisting of tankers FUJISAN MARU, HAKUBASAN MARU and small cargo ship SHOYU MARU bound for Tarakan, Borneo.
+At 0730, OGURA MARU No. 3 departs Palau in convoy No. 2515 also consisting of tankers FUJISAN MARU, HAKUBASAN MARU and small cargo ship SHOYU MARU bound for Tarakan, Borneo.
 SHINKOKU MARU and ammunition ship ARATAMA MARU are bound for Balikpapan, Borneo escorted by patrol boat PB-2 and auxiliary subchasers CHa-26 and CHa-27.

 17 December 1943: